 Coding in iDempiere (or any of the *piere forks for that matter) is not recommended for an amateur developer.

 As iDempiere is made up of a number of plugins there are many available that provide integration to other systems.
 It is recommended that you review the plugin list if you are interested in a specific integration.

 External access to the system is available via SOAP using their Model Oriented Web Services.

 The services allow access to data as well as the ability to run processes.

 iDempiere is a complex but very capable ERP.
 With it’s long history there have been many businesses successfully using it.
 The fact that it’s evolved from a system originally written over 20 years ago shows in the usability of the interface as well as the complexity of the code base.

 Due to this complexity and the un-intuitive interface it is difficult to recommend it over newer systems like ERPNext.

 Are you considering using iDempiere for your business?
 Do you need expert advice that is tailored to you and your business?
-Create an account here and tell us about your business – we would love to help get the advice that you need.
+Fill in the form below and tell us about your business – we would love to help get the advice that you need.